opendaylight/integration-packaging/tutorials/l2switch/README.md

 ssh -p 8101 karaf@localhost
 ```

-You can always destroy the VM and start from a clean slate:
+You can always destroy the VM and start again:

 ```
 vagrant destroy -f